lfresnog/Cinema_React/README.md

     }

-we have also created a Type User to create de user data and Type fech to create the movie date deatails:
+We have also created a Type User to create de user data and Type fech to create the movie date deatails: